AmigaMaster/Simple-Game-Solutions/solutions/T/Technobabylon-EN.md

 #### 11.4.1.
 Cargo Hold

-- WAIT behind the crates until the Guard is at the right position
+- WAIT behind the crates until the Guard is walking to the right side and walks in front of the crates
-- USE Console
+- USE Console **2 times**
 - USE left door

 #### 11.4.2.
 Hallway